IlkaK/StartAtLBBD/doku/SpringKurs/04_JPA.md

 ### What is a Repository interface? ###

-IT is an interface that defines the repository with all logical read and write operations for a specific entity.
+It is an interface that defines the repository with all logical read and write operations for a specific entity.

 ### How do you define a Repository interface? ###